Beardless-sheik/math-magicians/README.md

 Make simple calculations.
 Read a random math-related quote.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is [LIVE HERE](https://reverent-mcnulty-17e610.netlify.app/)

 ## Built With